Judith Merril: American science fiction writing and editing

 The opening installment of Mars Child, by Merril and Cyril Kornbluth, took the cover of the May 1951 issue of Galaxy Science Fiction.

 Another Merril–Kornbluth collaboration, the novelette "Sea-Change", was the cover story for the second issue of Dynamic Science Fiction in 1953.
 It has apparently never been reprinted.

 Merril's "The Deep Down Dragon" was the cover story for the August 1961 issue of Galaxy Science Fiction.

 Merril's novelette "The Shrine of Temptation" took the cover of the April 1962 issue of Fantastic, featuring George Barr's first professional cover art.

 Merril's novelette "The Lonely" was the cover story on the October 1963 issue of Worlds of Tomorrow.

 Using her daughter's given name as a surname, Merril edited a five-page SF fanzine dated May 1945, including a letter "On Ezra Pound" by Don [sic] Zissman.
 She edited, and published with Larry Shaw and Dan Zissman, a 20-page fanzine dated January 1946, Science*Fiction No. 1, including an editorial by her entitled "The Hills and the Heights".
 ISFDB notes, "A single issue fanzine from Judy Zissman (aka Judith Merril).
 It was clearly intended to continue, and many of the contents of the next issue are described, but a 2nd issue was never released—likely as a result of the collapse of her marriage to Don Zissman."

 Judith Merril began writing professionally, especially short stories about sports, starting in 1945, before publishing her first science fiction story in 1948.
-A number, but by no means all, of her contributions were to magazines edited by fellow ex-Futurians.
+Many of her contributions were to magazines edited by fellow ex-Futurians.
 She was a co-founder of the Hydra Club in this period.

 Her story "Dead Center'" (F&SF, November 1954) is one of only two stories taken from any science fiction or fantasy magazine for the Best American Short Stories volumes edited by Martha Foley in the 1950s.
 Groff Conklin described her first novel, Shadow on the Hearth, as "a masterly example of sensitive and perceptive story-telling".
 Boucher and McComas praised it as "a sensitively human novel, terrifying in its small-scale reflection of grand-scale catastrophe".
 P. Schuyler Miller found it a "warm, human novel" comparable to Earth Abides.